OBOFoundry/OBOFoundry.github.io/principles/fp-009-users.md

 Examples
 --------

--   Use of the target ontology’s term IRIs in other ontologies.
+-   Use of the target ontology's term IRIs in other ontologies.
 This can be evidenced by linking to the other ontology that uses an ontology term IRI from this ontology